-Landlords were previously able to obtain a full income tax deduction for allowable finance costs (e.g. mortgage loan interest, arrangement fees, repayment fees, etc.) relating to buy-to-let residential property.
-A higher rate (40%) taxpayer with annual mortgage interest of, say, £10,000 on their buy-to-let property could therefore receive income tax relief of up to £4,000 (£10,000 at 40%) each year.
+Prior to 6 April 2017 landlords were able to obtain a full income tax deduction for allowable finance costs (e.g. mortgage loan interest, arrangement fees, repayment fees, etc.) relating to buy-to-let residential property.
+A Scottish higher rate (2016/17 tax year - 40%) taxpayer with annual mortgage interest of, say, £10,000 on their buy-to-let property therefore received income tax relief of up to £4,000 (£10,000 at 40%) each year.

-The impact of the changes will depend upon a number of factors including the level of the landlord’s rental income, the level of annual interest costs and whether the landlord is a basic rate (20%), intermediate rate (21%), higher rate (41%) or additional higher rate (46%) taxpayer (Scottish resident taxpayer’s 2018/19 income tax rates).
+The impact of the restriction depends upon a number of factors including the level of the landlord’s rental income, the level of annual interest costs and whether the landlord is a basic rate (20%), intermediate rate (21%), higher rate (41%) or additional higher rate (46%) taxpayer (Scottish resident taxpayer’s 2021/22 income tax rates).

 What can landlords do?

 Landlords may consider transferring all or part of their interests in buy-to-let properties to their spouse or civil partner if it results in the rental profits being subject to a lower rate of income tax.
 There would be no capital gains tax (CGT) charge on a transfer of residential property interests between spouses or civil partners.
 Transfers to children or other family members could also reduce the overall income tax exposure in the future.
 It is important, however, to remember that any capital gains arising on the transfer of property interests to other family members will potentially be subject to CGT at up to a rate of 28%.
 The use of a family trust (subject to certain valuation limits) to hold property interests could provide a workable solution where there would be substantial capital gains arising on the transfer of properties.
-The LBTT/SDLT implications of transfers to spouses, civil partners or other family members will depend on both the level of the outstanding mortgage being assigned with the property and also the impact of the supplementary LBTT/SDLT charge for secondary homes for transfers on or after 1 April 2016.
+The LBTT/SDLT implications of transfers to spouses, civil partners or other family members will depend on both the level of the outstanding mortgage being assigned with the property and also the impact of the supplementary LBTT/SDLT additional dwelling supplement charge for transfers of ‘second’ homes.

 Landlords could also consider transferring their interests in buy-to-let property into a company.
 Rental profits in a company would be subject to corporation tax (currently 19%), which compares very favourably to income tax of up to 41/46% in a Scottish resident taxpayer’s hands.
 There could therefore be substantial tax savings even though the actual rate of tax relief is ultimately going to be the same as under the restriction (20%).
 The potential tax benefits do, however, have to be weighed up against both the tax costs of transferring property interests into a company and extracting the post-tax profits from the company.
 The transfer of property interests into the company will be treated as taking place at market value for both CGT and LBTT/SDLT purposes.
 Post-tax profits arising from rental income or on the sale of property interests held in the company will generally be subject to income tax or CGT when extracted from the company.
 Whether or not this is an issue in practice will depend upon a number of factors, including the landlord’s personal circumstances, sources and levels of other taxable income, and whether they rely upon a regular income stream from the rental income.

 Landlords should also consider the non-tax implications of any transfer of their property interests.
-This will include reviewing the potential implications of, for example, matrimonial breakdown, bankruptcy and death together with the costs relating to transferring property, assigning mortgages, etc. The landlord will also have to check with the mortgage provider that all or part of any outstanding mortgage could be assigned to another party.
+This will include reviewing the potential implications of, for example, matrimonial breakdown, bankruptcy and death (e.g. potential legal rights claims) together with the costs relating to transferring property, assigning mortgages, etc. The landlord will also have to check with the mortgage provider that all or part of any outstanding mortgage could be assigned to another party.

 There may of course also be ways to minimise the potential impact of the new rules without a change of ownership.
 It may be viable, for example, to take steps for the residential property to qualify as a furnished holiday let for tax purposes in order to avoid falling foul of the restrictions.